Pirates of the Caribbean: At World's End (video game)

-Pirates of the Caribbean: At World's End is an action-adventure video game based on the Pirates of the Caribbean films Dead Man's Chest and At World's End, published by Buena Vista Games for the PlayStation 2, PlayStation 3, Xbox 360, Microsoft Windows, PSP, Nintendo DS, and the Wii.
+Pirates of the Caribbean: At World's End is an action-adventure video game based on the Pirates of the Caribbean films Dead Man's Chest and At World's End, published by Buena Vista Games for the PlayStation 2, PlayStation 3, Xbox 360, PC, PSP, Nintendo DS, and the Wii.

 Pirates of the Caribbean: At World's End follows the events of The Pirates of the Caribbean movies Dead Man's Chest and At World's End with some additional missions and characters.
-In-game location include locales such as the Black Pearl, the Flying Dutchman, Tortuga, Davy Jones' Locker, Shipwreck Cove, Port Royal, and a prison.
-As Captain Jack Sparrow the player visits several locations to find the pirate lords and tells them of the meeting at Shipwreck Cove requiring the player to battle the pirate lords and their guards or perform favors for them.
+In-game location include locales such as a Prison Fortress, Isla de Pelegostos, Port Royal, the Black Pearl, the Flying Dutchman, Tortuga, Isla Cruces, Singapore, Davy Jones' Locker, and Shipwreck City.
+As Captain Jack Sparrow the player visits several locations to find the pirate lords and tells them of the meeting at Shipwreck City requiring the player to battle the pirate lords and their guards or perform favors for them.

 Near the end of the game, the player must battle across the Flying Dutchman as both Will and Jack for the Dead Man's Chest.
 The battle ends with Will killing Davy Jones and remaining behind as Jack returns to the Black Pearl.
 On the Pearl, the player has to defend the ship against the Endeavour and Lord Cutler Beckett until the Dutchman returns under Will's command and destroys the Endeavour, killing Beckett.
 After the battle, Barbossa has another mutiny against Jack.
-Jack later runs into Black Bart along with Scarlett and Giselle.
+Jack later runs into Bartholomew Roberts along with Scarlett and Giselle.